Sand dollar

-Sand dollars (also known as sea cookies or snapper biscuits in New Zealand and Brazil, or pansy shells in South Africa) are species of flat, burrowing sea urchins belonging to the order Clypeasteroida.
-Some species within the order, not quite as flat, are known as sea biscuits.
-Sand dollars can also be called "sand cakes" or "cake urchins".
+Sand dollars (also known as sea cookies or snapper biscuits in New Zealand, or pansy shells in South Africa, and sometimes as sand urchins) are species of flat, burrowing sea urchins belonging to the order Clypeasteroida.

 Names

 The term "sand dollar" derives from the appearance of the tests (skeletons) of dead individuals after being washed ashore.
 The test lacks its velvet-like skin of spines and has often been bleached white by sunlight.
 To beachcombers of the past, this suggested a large, silver coin, such as the old Spanish dollar, which had a diameter of 38–40 mm.

 Other names for the sand dollar include sand cakes, pansy shells, snapper biscuits, cake urchins, and sea cookies.
 In South Africa, they are known as pansy shells from their suggestion of a five-petaled garden flower.
 The inflated sea biscuit or Caribbean sand dollar, Clypeaster rosaceus, is thicker in height than most.
 In Spanish-speaking areas of the Americas, the sand dollar is most often known as galleta de mar ("sea cookie"); the translated term is often encountered in English.